An Electric Future?

-We believe however this decline in demand is likely to be temporary as governments around the world will continue pursuing full electric transportation by 2050 to combat the growing threat from climate change.
+Demand for Electric Vehicles is expected to decline in 2020, presenting challenges to investors.
+We believe however this decline is likely to be temporary as governments will continue pursuing full electric transportation to combat climate change.

 On December 30 2019, Li Wenliang, a doctor in China’s Wuhan’s Central Hospital, alerted government authorities to a pneumonia style virus, later to be named Covid-19.
 Six months later, there have been at least a quarter of a million victims of the virus, while governments around the world have committed $8tn to battling Covid-19 and the resulting economic fallout.
 It is understandable then that climate change has for the time being moved down the list of governments’ priorities but we believe that this weakened commitment to combating climate change is likely to be temporary.